JauJau088/todo-list-webpack/README.md

 # To-do List

 > "To-do list" is a tool that helps to organize your day.
 It simply lists the things that you need to do and allows you to mark them as complete.
-In this particular repo, I am building this To-do list with using ES6 and Webpack.
+In this particular repo, We are building this To-do list with using HTML, CSS, JavaScript (ES6), and Webpack and we use Jest framework for the testing.

 ## Live Demo